zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ### 2. Using the Browser Extension

-- For ease, users can use the existing ZAP browsers from the [Quick Start](/docs/desktop/addons/quick-start/) section which will already have extension install.
+- For ease, users can launch browsers from ZAP using the [Quick Start add-on](/docs/desktop/addons/quick-start/#manual-explore), which will already have the extension installed.
 - Alternatively, first of all you need to install the browser extension from the Chrome/Firefox web store.
 - You will see the browser extension icon in the top right corner of the browser as shown in the image below: